jepegit/cellpy/docs/examples_and_tutorials/basic_interactions/08_the_cellpy_cmd.rst

      --help  Show this message and exit.

     Commands:
       edit   Edit your cellpy config file.
-        info   This will give you some valuable information about your cellpy. new    Set up a batch experiment.
-        pull   Download examples or tests from the big internet. run    Run a cellpy process.
-        serve  Start a Jupyter server
+      info   This will give you some valuable information about your cellpy. new    Set up a batch experiment (might need git installed). pull   Download examples or tests from the big internet (needs git). run    Run a cellpy process (batch-job, edit db, ...). serve  Start a Jupyter server.
-        setup  This will help you to setup cellpy.
+      setup  This will help you to set up cellpy.

 The cli is still under development (cli stands for command-line-interface, by the way).
 Both the ``cellpy new`` and the ``cellpy serve`` command worked the last time I tried them.